rabol/diy-nas/docs/index.md

 **Script:** `03-configure-network.sh`

 - This script uses `systemd-networkd` to manage network interfaces.
-- If multiple physical NICs are detected, the user will be prompted to create a bonded interface.
+- If multiple physical NICs are detected, the user will be prompted to allow to create a bonded interface.
 - Bonding supports active-backup mode (mode 1) for fault tolerance.
 - User can choose between:
   - DHCP configuration
   - Static IP assignment (IP address, gateway, and DNS prompt)
-- Automatically writes `.network` and optional `.netdev` files to `/etc/systemd/network/`.
-- Ensures `systemd-networkd` is enabled and `NetworkManager` is masked if present.
 - Logs all actions to: `/var/log/nas-setup/03-configure-network.log`

 ---